 Over the past few years, there is a big contribution from scientists to solve these problems and we can say that a lot of progress has been made.
 Just do a quick search on arxiv-sanity.
 It’s still very early, though.
 Remember.
 GAN’s exists for less than three years.

-If you are interested in learn more about GAN, I totally recommend the 4th week of the Introduction to Deep Learning course by the HSE University
+If you are interested in learn more about GAN, I totally recommend the 5th week of the Introduction to Deep Learning course by the University of Colorado Boulder

 I will close with some key facts.
 If you skipped the whole article it’s ok.
 But don’t skip those: